Taschenbergerm/carbonizer/README.md

 carbonizer some_file.py

 # To create the output in a specific folder
-carbonizer -t target  some_file.py
+carbonizer -o target  some_file.py

 # This will grab all files and carbonize them
-carbonizer -t target .
+carbonizer -o target .

 # The -c flag directly copied the output into your clipboard
 carbonizer -c some_file.py